sethcmorrow/xtalk-ide/Documentation/guides/LiveCode Data Grid.md

 ### What Is a Row Template?

 The reason a data grid can be customized is because it uses "templates" to represent data.
-A template is merely a Livecode group that will be copied and used to draw your data on the screen.
+A template is merely a OpenXTalk group that will be copied and used to draw your data on the screen.
 When working with data grid forms we refer to this group as a "Row Template".